Romacoding/ostash.dev/content/posts/2021-02-12-clojure-functions.md

 ```clojure
 '(1 2 3) -> (1 2 3)
 ```
 Let's see how we would define a function in Clojure.
-We use a *defn* macros (a type of function) followed by parameters in square brackets then the body of the function.
-We could have multiple calculations in the body, but only the last one is returned.
+We use a *defn* macros (a special type of function) followed by parameters in square brackets then the body of the function.
+We could have multiple expressions in the body, but only the last one is returned.
 ```clojure
 (defn sum
   [a b]
   (+ a b))
 ```
-To run the function type the name and function arguments wrapped in parenthesis.
-When we evaluate it we get 7.
+To run the function we type the name and function arguments wrapped in parenthesis.
+As a result we get 7.
 ```clojure
 (sum 2 5) -> 7
 ```
-To understand what macros *defn* is doing under the hood let's try to define a *sum* function using a *def* special form. *Def* declares a global *Var* *sum* (variable in JS) and we assign to it an anonymous function.
+To understand what macros *defn* is doing under the hood let's try to define a *sum* function using a *def* special form. *Def* declares a global *Var* (variable in JS) *sum*  and we assign to it an anonymous function.
 So *defn* macros is a "syntactical sugar" to make our code more concise and clean.
 ```clojure
 (def sum
   (fn [a b] (+ a b)))